pimatic/pimatic-mail/README.md

 Usage
 -----

-Currently, you can send mail messages as part of rule actions.
+You can send mail messages as part of rule actions.
 The "send mail" action supports the following
 modifiers:

 * **to:** The mail recipient's address
 * **from:** The mail sender's address
 * **text:** An Unicode string containing the plaintext version of the message body.
 If, both, **text** and **html** modifiers are absent, the default text will be used as defined by the plugin configuration
 * **html:** An Unicode string containing the HTML version of the message body.
 If, both, **text** and **html** modifiers are present, an e-mail with a multi-part body will be generated containing the plain text and the HTML text
 * **file:** A path to a file which will be attached to the mail

-Generally, each modifier can only by applied once per rule.
+Generally, each modifier can only by applied once per mail action.
 For **to:** and **file:** modifiers, multiple occurrences are supported.

 Example
 -------

     IF it is 08:00 THEN send mail to:"gmail.user@gmail.com" subject:"Good morning!" text:"Good morning Dave!"

 Credits
 -------